Exposure Time

 Light sources that have DC power sources, such as spotlights, or LEDs with ≥1kHz will not cause noise that varies with time.

-Interference on a flat surface from strong ambient light
+Interference on a flat surface from flickering ambient light (point cloud)

 Interference mitigated with the exposure time adapted to the grid frequency

-Interference on a flat surface from strong ambient light
+Interference on a flat surface from flickering ambient light (point cloud)

 Interference mitigated with the exposure time adapted to the grid frequency